-Brothers Redevelopment administers and headquarters the Colorado Foreclosure Hotline — a network of some 26 HUD-approved housing counseling agencies throughout the state.
+Brothers Redevelopment administers and houses the Colorado Foreclosure Hotline — a network of some 26 HUD-approved housing counseling agencies throughout the state.
 Established in 2006, the Hotline connects callers with the agency nearest their property in danger of foreclosure.

 The goal?
 To encourage callers to meet with a housing counselor who can provide basic mortgage and financial information and serve as a liaison between borrowers and mortgage companies.